 Certain foods just remind me of my childhood.
 Chili is one of them.
 I love chili so much I’d marry it.
-(Also filed under “things that used to be cool to say in middle school”).
+(Also filed under “things that used to be cool to say in middle school.”)

-Fantastically, my hubby and kids do too (Spoiler alert: I ended up marrying a hot Italian pilot instead of chili.
-Alas).
-Aliza, my two-year-old, ate three grown-up sized portions when I made it last week.
+Fantastically, my hubby and kids do too (spoiler alert: I ended up marrying a hot Italian pilot instead of chili.
+Alas.)
+Aliza, my two-year-old, ate three grown-up-sized portions when I made it last week.
 So did I. Gracious, I’m getting hungry just writing this post.
 Good thing I have some of this simmering on the stove as I type.

 So.
 I’ve been searching for the perfect chili recipe for years now.
 YEARS, I tell you!
 I just wanted a basic recipe that doesn’t call for any strange ingredients I don’t already have in my cupboards.
 I wanted it to taste good.
 Like really gooooood.
 Ya know what I’m sayin’?

 At long last – I’ve found it.